Regional Fisheries crews completed the rotenone project on Blackfoot Lake in the Jewel Basin in a single day on October 8, 2007.

 Blackfoot Lake supported one of the highest levels of rainbow trout hybridization in the South Fork Flathead Drainage.
 Hybrid trout ranging in size from fry to 18 inches were noted.
 Many fish sank to the bottom after treatment.
 Other fish were gathered and sunk.
 These fish will provide nutrients to the food chain and a basis for the re-establishment of a westslope cutthroat fishery beginning next summer.

-View photos and video of treatment at Blackfoot Lake:
+View photos of treatment at Blackfoot Lake: